auerbenji/auerbenji.github.io/docs/publications/index.md

 # Publications

-this is a non exhaustive list of my publications.
+I do also write.
+This is a list of my publications.